Atherosclerosis & Coronary Artery Disease (CAD)

 • Older age

-Having multiple risk factors at the same time increases the likelihood of developing more severe disease.
+Having more than one risk factor increases the chance of developing more severe disease.

 Diagnosis